SMS payment NFC chip

 M-PESA was launched in Kenya in early 2007 by the Kenyan mobile operator Safaricom, now a Vodafone subsidiary.
 With this system, the Kenyans can perform basic functions of money transfer and private cashless payments via mobile phones without the need for a regular bank account.
 Uta Hergenroether describes exactly how this works in the Betterplace Lab:

-"Anyone who has a cell phone or knows someone who has one and can send and receive text messages can use M-PESA.
-Customers who want to transfer money can register for free at Safaricom for the M-PESA service and customize their SIM card.
-Then they get a PIN for their phone number, which is needed for each transaction.
-Now money can be charged as needed and sent or received via encrypted SMS for a small fee within your own country.
-Here, the deposit and "storage" of money on the phone is free.
-For cash payment you look for so-called M-PESA, the full-time Internet cafe owners, gas station or pharmacy owners can be.
-These paid a one-time fee to Safaricom for the operator license (and associated IT device).
-There are now almost 40.000 of these agents in Kenya, who also offer their own mobile services to money-backers who are not themselves M-Pesa customers. "
+“Anyone who has a cell phone or knows someone who has one and can send and receive SMS can use M-PESA.
+Customers who want to transfer money can register for Safaricom for the M-PESA service free of charge and adjust their SIM card.
+Then they receive a PIN for their telephone number, which is required for every transaction.
+Now you can top up money as needed and send or receive it via encrypted SMS for a small fee within your own country.
+The deposit and “storage” of money on the mobile phone is free of charge.
+So-called M-PESA, which can be full-time Internet café owners, petrol station or pharmacy owners, are used for cash payments.
+They paid a one-time fee to Safaricom for the operator license (and the associated IT device).
+There are now almost 40.000 of these agents in Kenya who also use their own cell phones to offer services to non-M-Pesa customers. ”

 The economic miracle of Kenya

 The ease of use (overview of all functions thanks to the very worth reading post including comments by Andreas Fischler) should be the reason why, following various media reports, an economic miracle has broken out in Kenya.
 People save money and women start businesses, which is like a small revolution.

 According to Wikipedia, M-PESA now has 15 million users, which is around 80% of mobile phone customers.
 Vodafone now wants to export the successful model to other countries.
 For comparison: only 15% of adults have a bank account at all.

 More knowledge - PDF download, eCourses or personal advice